ssugar/OldBlog/TopNAndOther/TopNAndOther.md

 ![SortAscending](images/SortAscendingByPartnerRank.png)

 ### Finished Product
 We now have all the measures and the visualization in place, and we are showing the Top N and Other in a bar chart.
-To see this in Power BI Desktop, I've included the .pbix file [here](https://github.com/ssugar/Blog/raw/master/TopNAndOther/pbix/TopNAndOther.pbix)
+To see this in MS Power BI Desktop, I've included the .pbix file [here](https://github.com/ssugar/Blog/raw/master/TopNAndOther/pbix/TopNAndOther.pbix)